 RSU School Code: 003168

-The Free Application for Federal Student Aid (FAFSA) is used to apply for federal financial aid including grants, work-study, and loans.
-The process is free (never pay to apply for federal financial aid).
+The Free Application for Federal Student Aid (FAFSA) is used to apply for federal financial aid including grants, work-study, and loans and is used by most schools and scholarship providers to award non-federal aid.
+The application is free – you should never pay to apply for federal financial aid.

 Step 1: Apply for Aid